 This section will be about strings, languages and language operations.
 You can find the related notes here.
+Note: When discussing the empty string you may see with \(\lambda\) or \(\varepsilon\).
+Please be aware that these are the same string, namely the string of length 0.

 Definitions and Properties